wp-plugins/quick-featured-images/README.txt

 == Changelog ==

+= 3.2.1 =
+* Added message after activation about the plugin's location in the backend
+* Updated *.pot file and german translation

 = 3.2 =
 * Added thumbnails of current assigned featured images both in the preview and the result lists
 * Design adjustment for links